joeflintham/nasa-data-api/README.md

 See http://nasa.stowaway.net/index.cgi/api for an example response.

 For reasons that will become clear below, it is currently only possible to query one year and measurement, and a small number of locations, at a time.
-While the API will accept multiple years, measurements, and a point or a bounding box as parameters, the backend can only process the data for one year at a time.
+While the API will accept multiple years, measurements, and a point or a bounding box as parameters, the backend can only process the data for one year / measurement at a time.

 See /templates/index.html.ep (found at / in the installed site) for details of API parameters.